Bugyna/Nix/docs/widgets.md

 ## BUFFER

-- base class for all BUFFERs that can be opened(defines base operations like switching between opened buffers etc.) that are necessary in every BUFFER
+- base class for all (file) buffers that can be opened(defines base operations like switching between opened buffers etc.) that are necessary in every BUFFER
 - is an extension of `tkinter.Frame`
+- `BUFFER` is a sort of default custom widget
+- `BUFFER`s should be placed in the `WIN.buffer_frame`

 ## DEFAULT_TEXT_BUFFER